 The Calgary Highlanders train as a unit for not only modern warfare operations, but also other missions such as aid to the civil power.
 Individual Highlanders have the opportunity to accompany Regular Force units on overseas missions; in recent years many Calgary Highlanders have served in places like Cambodia, the former Yugoslavia, and Afghanistan.

-Infantrymen in the Calgary Highlanders train with all types of weapons, including pistols, rifles, grenade launchers, light machine guns, general purpose machine guns, light anti-tank weapons, hand grenades and pyrotechnics, and the 84mm rocket launcher.
+Infantrymen in the Calgary Highlanders train with all types of weapons, including pistols, rifles, grenade launchers, light machine guns, general purpose machine guns, hand grenades, pyrotechnics, the 84mm rocket launcher, and the 81mm mortar.

-A variety of training is provided in basic navigation, field communications, driving military vehicles, including heavy trucks and armoured personnel carriers, basic survival skills, defence against nuclear-biological-chemical weapons, fieldcraft and battle procedure (including camouflage and concealment, internal security, patrolling, and escape and evasion tactics.)
+A variety of training is provided in basic overland navigation, field communications, driving military vehicles, heavy trucks and armoured personnel carriers, as well as basic survival skills, defence against nuclear-biological-chemical weapons, fieldcraft and battle procedure (including camouflage and concealment, internal security, patrolling, and escape and evasion tactics.)